qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - love it but it needs a dark mode
 - needs a dark mode
 - needs a dark mode then it would be perfect
-- a dark mode would be tbsp
+- a dark mode would be better
-- hello do you have a dark mode tbsp
+- hello do you have a dark mode setting
-- can we have a dark mode in the settings tbsp
+- can we have a dark mode in the settings
 - needs dark mode
 - missing dark mode
 - needs dark mode otherwise great